Airline information on-line on the Internet

 Where is this web site's information available?

-It's on the web at http://airinfo.travel or http://airinfo.aero.
-There are, unfortunately, a certain number of out of date copies of this site floating around the net; the only one that's up to date is the one at http://airinfo.travel or http://airinfo.aero.
+It's on the web at https://airinfo.travel or https://airinfo.aero.
+There are, unfortunately, a certain number of out of date copies of this site floating around the net; the only one that's up to date is the one at https://airinfo.travel or https://airinfo.aero.

 This FAQ is also posted in text form on the usenet groups rec.travel.air, rec.answers, and news.answers every Sunday.